79 staggering statistics that show the power of loyalty programs in 2023

 59. 1 in 3 customers will leave a brand they love after just one bad experience.

-60. 92% of customers say they’d completely abandon a company after two or three negative interactions.
+60. 59% of U.S. customers say they’d completely abandon a company they love after several negative interactions.

 61. 57% of customers won’t recommend a business with a poorly designed website on mobile.